FarnazFouladi/HashSeq/README.md

 function of sequencing depth for individual clusters.
 The estimated error rates are used to infer true sequences from the background error.

-Note: This package requires Java JDK 1.2 or higher.
+Note: This package requires Java JDK 1.2 or higher (JDK above 14.0.2 has been tested).

 ## Installation